-Cleaning offers
+Cleaning Offers

-Therefore Mangrove provides a facility for removing specific failing offers and receiving the bounty without running a market order.
-This is called Offer Cleaning.
+To address this, Mangrove provides a mechanism for removing failing offers and claiming their bounties, without executing a full market order.
+This process is called Offer Cleaning.
+You can read more about the role of cleaning here.

-The taker must of course have approved Mangrove for transferring the inbound token on their behalf.
 And cleaners are free to specify any account, including accounts they do not control.

 The takers that are impersonated during cleaning are unaffected: All token transfers made inside cleanByImpersonation will be reverted.